 However the truth is that the cabins are even smaller on a river cruise than on an ocean going liner.
 Therefore taking a capsule wardrobe is even more important on a river cruise than any other type of cruise because you have even more limited space.

-Now you know why you should pack a capsule wardrobe a river cruise, we turn our attention thaw to put together a river cruise capsule wardrobe.
+Now you know why you should pack a capsule wardrobe a river cruise, we turn our attention to to put together a river cruise capsule wardrobe and not overpack.
+For information on how to pack a minimalist capsule wardrobe check out this post.

 How to put together capsule wardrobe river cruise outfits